 India is the principal producer of stones in the world with a share of about 27% of the world’s production.
 90% of Indian’s stone exports are by rough granite and marble blocks.
 Rajasthan is the supplier of over 90% of the country’s marble.
 Now, the government set a target of raising this to 50% over the next 5 years.

 It was until I visited the workshop that I learned each mosaic consists of so many different kinds of gems.
 Each kind of inlay gives a different color to the palette.
-Lapislazuli is blue, chameleon is orange, jasper is brown, pearl is white, malachite is dark green, variscite is parrot green, conch shell is milky white, amazonite is spotty green, black onyx is black, and jade is green; Snail shells and paunch shell give the shine.
+Lapislazuli is blue, the chameleon is orange, jasper is brown, the pearl is white, malachite is dark green, variscite is parrot green, the conch shell is milky white, amazonite is spotty green, black onyx is black, and jade is green; Snail shells and paunch shell give the shine.

-The Agra Fort is the second most visited attraction in Agra because of its scale and importance of the role it has played in the history of the ancient Mughal Empire.
+The Agra Fort is the second most visited attraction in Agra because of its scale and the importance of the role it has played in the history of the ancient Mughal Empire.
 Completed in 1573, the complex served as the residence of many emperors of the Mughal Dynasty until 1639, and the capital was moved to Delhi.
 Marathas was the very last king in India to occupy the site before British colonization.
 Agra Fort also named a UNESCO World Heritage Site in 1983.

 The fort covers an area of 94 acres and is in a semicircular layout, meaning the center of the fort lies in the center of the fort in front of the river Yamuna, with its peripheral in the surrounding embrace.